jaisidhsingh/CoN-CLIP/ccneg_dataset/README.md

 ## CC-Neg: Annotations

-The annotations containing the true caption and the negated (false) caption for each image in CC-Neg can be downloaded from <a href="https://iitjacin-my.sharepoint.com/:f:/g/personal/singh_118_iitj_ac_in/EuV0PZw4pZBPnfE0LeUkKssB1waNHgSe77qOqOoiF6BHxA?e=7dJ0Mj">here</a>.
+The annotations containing the true caption and the negated (false) caption for each image in CC-Neg can be downloaded from <a href="https://drive.proton.me/urls/GC34W9VACG#xitsiMVh4HUU">here</a>.
 This file, named `ccneg_preprocessed.pt` must be downloaded into this directory.
-The helper for using distractor images during fine-tuning is already provided here, named `distractor_image_mapping.pt`.
+The helper for using distractor images during fine-tuning is provided <a href="https://drive.proton.me/urls/JAC3FBXP58#Yi2bmdl0xodv">here</a>, named `distractor_image_mapping.pt`.

 ## Paths for Data Configs